AurelieV/install-server/README.md

 $ apt-get install iptables
 $ vi /etc/init.d/firewall
 ```
-Copy the `firewall.sh` content in the file
+Copy from my repo the `firewall.sh` content in the new file

 * By default we close all ports, and reopen only necessary ones.
 * /!\/!\ Think about changing the ssh port number in the file from the one you choose in previous step (line 33-34)